weijiekoh/clientside/docs/src/montgomery_multiplication.md

 A fuller description of the above steps can be found in [*Montgomery Arithmetic from a Software Perspective*](https://eprint.iacr.org/2017/1057.pdf) by Joppe Bos (section 2), including a proof that $(x + pq) / R \le 2p$, so only one conditional subtraction is needed (p4).

-Finally, addition and subtraction of values in Montgomery form work as per usual due to the [distributive law](https://en.wikipedia.org/wiki/Distributive_property), and no special algorithms are needed for them:
+Finally, addition and subtraction algorithms work for values in Montgomery form as per usual due to the [distributive law](https://en.wikipedia.org/wiki/Distributive_property), and no special algorithms are needed for them:

 $aR + bR = (a + b)R$
 $aR - bR = (a - b)R$